 At the Middle School, hot lunch will be served by parent volunteers every Wednesday unless you are notified otherwise.
-The menu for the week will be printed in the Home Communicator and may include choices such as roast beef sandwiches, pizza, subs, chicken strips/chicken sandwiches.
+The menu for the week will be printed in the Home Communicator.
 Pop and chips are also served.
 Only one (1) can of pop may be purchased.